Translocator protein (TSPO) and PET

+Translocator protein (TSPO) and PET

 Quantification of TSPO using PET

 Binding of currently available TSPO PET ligands is reversible, and 1- or 2-tissue compartmental models and multiple-time graphical analysis for reversible binding have been used to analyse the PET data.
-Small animal studies are usually analyzed by SUV or brain tissue-to-cerebellum ratio, for instance in the mice study using [18F]GE-180 (López-Picón et al., 2018; Hellberg et al., 2018).
+Small animal studies are usually analysed by SUV or brain tissue-to-cerebellum ratio, for instance in the mice study using [18F]GE-180 (López-Picón et al., 2018; Hellberg et al., 2018).
 In certain animal models of brain diseases, for instance the EAE animal model of MS, the healthy hemisphere can be used as reference region (Airas et al., 2015).

 In the brain the simplified reference tissue model (SRTM) can be applied, although an ideal reference tissue (containing no TSPO) is not available.
 A clustering method has been introduced to produce a reference curve for brain [11C]-(R)-PK11195 studies (Turkheimer et al., 2007), and the experiences of using this method in Turku have been promising (Tuisku J, personal communication).